openhealthcare/opal-pathway/README.md

 You could access this pathway from e.g. `http:\\localhost:8000\pathway\#\simples\`.

-Sometimes we may want to add multiple models at the same time, for example when we're taking down multiple allergies.
-To add a multiple step simply use a MultiSaveStep, for example
+Sometimes we may want to add multiple instances of a subrecord at the same time, for example when we're recording multiple allergies.
+To add a multiple step simply use a MultiSaveStep, for example:

 ```python
 from pathway import pathways